krisx2/BlackDeep-jobTasks/README.md

   4. While testing I got better results with **Realistic Vision** rather than [**EpicRealism**](https://civitai.com/models/25694/epicrealism).
 I followed the recommendations given by  the developer of Realistic Vision and I just tested and tweaked the sampling rate and CFG scale (a lot).

 + Read the README.md in the family photo foldier for generation data

-P.S Unfortunately the eyes have slight imperfections because of the upscaling